johnny947/OSM-secrets/Road-to-victory.md

 KEVIN: Sampdoria hahaha, PC controlled, so shoudln't be too hard.
 Simple 4-3-3 with some minor changes to keep star players in shape.
 Outplay their team on rating by applying a basic low-risk strategy.
 Letting Gravenberch make his debut because Zaniolo is suspended.
 Tomorrow Torino and after that a very rough week.
 Torino is currently last so then I will use an almost complete B-team

 Johnny: Advice to train Mbappe,Zaniolo, TAA and Onana.
 Should be able to win against Sampdoria using a B-side.
 Putting your players on training this evening and tomorrow morning makes them ready for the next game, improved.

+KEVIN: That was the plan for tormorrow, tonight is an easy game but so is tomorrow.
+Resting them tomorrow leads to a fitter squad in the tough games to come.
+Today I'll still use some, tomorrow the others.
+But the plan is to rest them all over the two games.